GniwT/Udacity_Starbucks_Capstone_Project/README.md

 Which demographic groups respond best to which offer type?

-Which model can explain the custeromers' behaviour better?
+Which model can explain the customers' behaviour better?

 ## Data sets
 The data is contained in three files: